barelyhuman/reaper.is/pages/writing/20231127-the-decent-developer.md

 A lot of your work as a developer is going to involve going through boring parts and using boring software and sometimes you'll have to write targeted software and evaluate new tech.
-Some developers find the latter more interesting and some find the former a more fun thing.
+Some developers find the latter more interesting and some find the former the _fun_ part of their work.

-One of them is more focused on enjoying what they do and one of them is focused on completing what they have in mind and both parties are right here and have different goals so comparing them makes no sense in the first place.
+One of them is more focused on enjoying what they do and one of them is focused on completing their work.
+Both parties are right, and have different goals so comparing them makes no sense in the first place.

-The point I wanted to make was, being a developer isn't always fun, 80% of your time is spent thinking and predicting problems that might show up and controlling yourself from solving them to early in the implementation.
-The remaining 20% is spent thinking about variable names, which honestly isn't a fun thing to do.
+The point I wanted to make was, being a developer isn't always fun, 80% of your time is spent thinking and predicting problems that might show up and controlling yourself from solving them too early.
+The remaining 20% is spent thinking about variable names, which honestly isn't that fun either.

 It's not a magic formula but know that a lot of what you code isn't going to make sense to anyone else unless they understand the requirement and understand